randy3k/R-Box/README.md

 Sublime Text 2.
 There is a huge change of R-Box in this Sublime Text 3 only version ---
 R-Box no longer ships with the "send code" functionality.
 R-Box will mainly focus on the R language development.
-The "send code" functionality is exported to [SendText+](https://github.com/randy3k/SendTextPlus).
-You could choose the active program by the option `SendText+: Choose Program` in command palette.
+The "send code" functionality is exported to [SendTextPlus](https://github.com/randy3k/SendTextPlus).
+You could choose the active program by the option `SendTextPlus: Choose Program` in command palette.

 Features: